 Once you’ve identified recurring themes you can then look at improving them.
 This might include going to a coach who can help you overcome your nerves on the day and spending more time practicing your interview techniques with friends and family so that your body language is spot on.
 Or maybe it’s taking up a project at work or an online course to help you develop specific skills that you are missing.

 Is this the right job for you?

 Remember that you are never going to land every job you apply for.
 Not in a million years.
-Instead, use the set backs to help you identify ways in with your can grow and develop, and can ultimately more forward in your career.
-Having the to overcome obstacles is a great asset in any career, and job rejection is a good place to start.
+Instead, use the setbacks to help you identify ways you can grow and develop, and can ultimately move forward in your career.
+Having the ability to overcome obstacles is a great asset in any career, and job rejection is a good place to start.

 For many people, looking through their CVs is a downward spiral to low self-esteem and feeling like a failure, so a great exercise to help you feel more positive, especially before an interview, is to write down all of your accomplishments and contributions, and develop three key stories about times when you overcome an obstacle in the past.
 You might talk about when you stepped up to lead a project, how you landed a new business or started a side project by yourself.
 By recognising your strengths and ability to succeed in the face of challenge, this simple exercise can instantly shift you from bummed out to totally psyched.